lgorenstein/longest-job/README.md

    > `scontrol show hostlist` can also take the absolute pathname of a file
    > (beginning with the character '/') containing a list of hostnames.

+Note: if a node does not have active running jobs (e.g. is idle or offlined), no output is generated for it (even if the node has been specified explicitly).
+Because "no job" means "no longest job either".

 ## Example
 By node in a given partition: